 Here is an example.

-We opened a long position in the EUR/USD currency pair at a price of 1.5000 with the volume of 1 lot.
+We opened a long position in the EUR/USD currency pair for 1.5000 with a volume of 1 lot.
 For comparison, the following variant is available for fixing loss in case if the price goes against your expectations.

 - To put a Sell Stop order with a volume of 1 lot at 1.4950 level.

 Let’s describe the situation that will occur at the time of opening this order.

 You will have 2 open multi-directional trading positions of the same volume: a long open position with a price of 1.5000 and a short open one with a price of 1.4950.